 - If your bed is not placed against a wall (or window), it’s best to have one nightstand on each side of the bed to create a symmetrical look.

-The following items are optional to essential living, but they are highly recommended to add more style and function to your living space.
+The following items are optional, but they are highly recommended to add more style and function to your living space.

 - TV stand (or sideboard) – $400-650